physical-computation/Warp-firmware/README.md

-# Warp
-Baseline firmware for the [Warp hardware](https://github.com/physical-computation/Warp-hardware) platform.
+# Baseline firmware for the [Warp hardware](https://github.com/physical-computation/Warp-hardware) platform

-## Prerequisites
-You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake` (installed, e.g., `apt-get` on Linux or via [MacPorts](https://www.macports.org) on macOS).
+**Prerequisites:** You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake` (installed, e.g., `apt-get` on Linux or via [MacPorts](https://www.macports.org) on macOS).
 You will also need an installed copy of the SEGGER [JLink commander](https://www.segger.com/downloads/jlink/), `JlinkExe`, which is available for Linux, macOS, and Windows (here are direct links for downloading it for [macOS](https://www.segger.com/downloads/jlink/JLink_MacOSX.pkg), and [Linux tgz 64-bit](https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.tgz)).

-## Building the Warp firmware
+## 1. Compiling the Warp firmware
 First, make sure the environment variable `ARMGCC_DIR` is set correctly (you can check whether this is set correctly, e.g., via `echo $ARMGCC_DIR`.
 If this is unfamiliar, see [here](http://homepages.uc.edu/~thomam/Intro_Unix_Text/Env_Vars.html) or [here](https://www2.cs.duke.edu/csl/docs/csh.html)).
 If your `arm-none-eabi-gcc` is in `/usr/local/bin/arm-none-eabi-gcc`, then you want to set  `ARMGCC_DIR` to `/usr/local`.
 If your shell is `tcsh`:

 	setenv ARMGCC_DIR <full path to the directory containing bin/arm-none-eabi-gcc>